biolink/biolink-model/docs/index.md

     * [object](object.md) - connects an association to the object of the association.
 For example, in a gene-to-phenotype association, the gene is subject and phenotype is object.
     * [onset qualifier](onset_qualifier.md) - a qualifier used in a phenotypic association to state when the phenotype appears is in the subject
     * [p value](p_value.md) - A quantitative confidence value that represents the probability of obtaining a result at least as extreme as that actually obtained, assuming that the actual value was the result of chance alone.
+    * [phenotypic state](phenotypic_state.md) - in experiments (e.g. gene expression) assaying diseased or unhealthy tissue, the phenotypic state can be put here, e.g. MONDO ID.
+For healthy tissues, use XXX.
     * [predicate](predicate.md) - A high-level grouping for the relationship type.
 AKA minimal predicate.
 This is analogous to category for nodes.
     * [provided by](provided_by.md) - connects an association to the agent (person, organization or group) that provided it
     * [publications](publications.md) - connects an association to publications supporting the association